modolabs/Kurogo-Mobile-Web/doc/Guide/modulepeople.rst

 =============================

 Once you have configured the server settings, you need to configure the field mappings between your server and the detail view.
-If your LDAP directory uses standard fields, then most fields should map automatically, however, you may still want to customize how it displays or the order of the fields.
+The default configuration is setup for an LDAP directory.
+If you use a nonstandard directory, or you utilize the database connector with its own fields, then you will need to customize how this displays.

 The fields are configured in the *SITE_DIR/config/people/page-detail.ini* file.
 Each field is configured in a section (the section name should be unique, but it otherwise irrelevant).